ayoskovich/bezosbestfriends/readme.md

 # Customer Obsession

-This is a dashboard built with Dash that analyzes the last decade or so of shareholder letters from Amazon.
+This is a dashboard built with Dash that analyzes shareholder letters from Amazon going back to 1998.

 ## This project consisted of a few main steps:

 1. Download all the shareholder letters as pdfs (using `selenium`)
 2. Extract the text out of the pdfs (using `pypdf`)
-3. Analyze the text (using `nltk`)
+3. Analyze the text (using `nltk` and `wordninja`)
-4. Display the results (using `Dash`)
+4. Display the results (using `Dash` and `Heroku`)

 ## Assumptions